c2is/wapy/README.md

 #WAPY AND WAPYD
-This is a part of the Wapistrano [wapistrano](https://github.com/c2is/) project.
+This is a part of the  [Wapistrano](https://github.com/c2is/) project.

 ##INSTALL
 ##Prerequisite